GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Topics API developer guide'
 subhead: >
-  Learn how to work with the API, including how to use Chrome flags for testing.
+  Learn how to work with the Topics, demo the API, and test with Chrome flags.
 description: >
-  Learn how to work with the API, including how to use Chrome flags for testing.
+  Learn how to work with the Topics, demo the API, and test with Chrome flags.
 date: 2022-01-25
 updated: 2023-03-08
 authors: